sourav-bk/Golang/Goroutines&Channel.md

 ## ***Channel*** :

-A channel in Go is a communication mechanism used by goroutines.
+Channel in Go is a communication mechanism used by goroutines.
 It allows safe data sharing between goroutines without explicit locks.

 Go channels use the FIFO (First-In, First-Out) method and Values sent to a channel are received in the same order they were sent.